dansmyers/ComputerOrganizationAndArchitecture/Raspberry_Pi_Shopping_Guide.md

   - A toolbox, shoebox, or other container to store all your equipment

-# Connecting to the Raspberry Pi
+### Connecting to the Raspberry Pi

 During class, we'll use the Mac desktops in room 310 for our labs.
-Each desktop has an ethernet cable that we'll connect to the Pi's ethernet port.
-This creates a local network connection between the Pi and the Mac and you'll be able to log in to the Pi from the Mac's terminal application.
-We'll set up a Wi-fi connection to FoxNet in our first lab, so you'll be able to access the Internet from the Pi or log into it over the wireless network.
+Each desktop has an ethernet cable that we'll connect to the Pi's ethernet port: this creates a local network connection between the Pi and the Mac and you'll be able to log in to the Pi from the Mac's terminal application.
+We'll set up a Wi-fi connection to FoxNet in our first lab, so you'll also be able to access the Internet from the Pi and log into it over the wireless network.

 If you want to work with your Pi outside of the computer lab, you have a few options.
 Read the list below and think about which setup will work best for you.